expo/expo/CONTRIBUTING.md

    - iOS: `yarn ios`
    - Android: `yarn android`
    - If you are working on Linux, make sure to set the `TERMINAL` environment variable to your preferred terminal application. (e.g. `export TERMINAL="konsole"`)
+   - You might also need to open a new terminal window in the same directory and run `yarn start` (you'll need to be logged in with your expo account within the built app to see the projects)

 3. You are now running the `test-suite` app via the `bare-expo` project.
 The next section explains how you can begin to make changes to SDK packages.